Username or e-mail address

 LocationCumberland Place, Dublin

-The building was awarded LEED (Leadership in Energy and Environmental Design) platinum certification in recognition of its ‘green’ features, like motion-sensitive lights and green roofs that help recycle rainwater.
-Our glass partitioning ensured
+The building achieved a superb LEED (Leadership in Energy and Environmental Design) platinum certification in recognition of its environmentally sustainable feature, such as motion-sensitive lights and green roofs that help recycle rainwater.
+Our glass partitioning ensured a light and airy space within the design.
+Architects MCA used our Revolution 100 double glazed partitions and timber doors to divide the meeting rooms and provide high acoustic privacy.

 The refurbishment of the building, which was funded by owners Hibernia REIT, has made Cumberland Place one of the most environmentally friendly buildings in the world.